patrickvannieropysanchez/Carnesecchi_et_al._2021/README.md

 Prerequisites to be able to run the Jython script:

 1. Have the slice alignment plugin from Tseng, Q. et al. (2012) installed on ImageJ, or adapt code to aligment tool of preference.
-2. Have the stimulus ROI in the same directory as the timeseries.
+2. Have the stimulus ROI in the same directory as the time series.

 Tips for running the R script: